 I learned a new trick recently that I want to share with all of you.

-UPDATE: I now use Social Pug which is a social media sharing app and allows you to hide pins in your blog posts.
-I recommend it.
+UPDATE: I now use Grow by Mediavine which is a social media sharing app and allows you to hide pins in your blog posts.
+I highly recommend it and then you don’t have to follow any of the steps below.

 You can hide images in your blog posts!